Exclusive: SeaWorld shareholders vote to remove chairman - sources

-NEW YORK SeaWorld Entertainment Inc (SEAS.N) shareholders voted against the re-election of its chairman on Wednesday, according to people familiar with the matter, after investors revolted against a bonus incentive payout.
+NEW YORK (Reuters) - SeaWorld Entertainment Inc (SEAS.N) shareholders voted against the re-election of its chairman on Wednesday, according to people familiar with the matter, after investors revolted against a bonus incentive payout.

 The shareholder vote shows how investors, even in an uncontested board election, are increasingly voicing their frustration with board members on matters related to executive and director pay.